Ruby (elephant)

 Ruby (July 13, 1973 – November 6, 1998) was a 4.5 ton Asian elephant who lived at the Phoenix Zoo and was famous for creating paintings.
 The most expensive of her paintings sold for $25,000.

 Early life

-Ruby was born in Thailand, and was shipped to the Phoenix Zoo in February 1974 when she was about seven months old.
+Ruby was born in Thailand and shipped to the Phoenix Zoo in February 1974 when she was about seven months old.
 Initially, she lived with a goat and some chickens for a few years without any elephant companionship.
+She would scatter grain in her small 20-by-30 foot enclosure to lure ducks into range, then she stomped them to death.
+This aberrant behavior was presumably due to the trauma of her separation from her family and her loneliness.
+In time, Ruby was moved into the main enclosure with the zoo's two African bush elephants.

+Painting

-Her painting career began when her keepers saw her scratching in the dirt of her enclosure with a stick, and offered her a brush and paints.
+Ruby’s painting career began when her keepers saw her scratching in the dirt of her enclosure with a stick, and offered her a brush and paints.
+She painted twice a week.
+She was a fast painter, typically completing a painting in 10 minutes.
+For three years, zookeepers did not publicize the knowledge that Ruby could paint.
+Eventually they revealed this and were able to sell her paintings to raise $50,000 for conservation efforts.

-In time, she was moved into the main enclosure with the zoo's two other elephants, both African.
-African and Asian Elephants are of different species, and Ruby did not get along with the other two.
-Zoo officials decided to breed her, to provide her with companionship.
+Ruby’s paintings were abstract in composition with multiple colors.
+An ophthalmologist determined that she has preferences for different colors.
+Two plates that she painted were appraised on the PBS television show Antiques Roadshow for $1500 in 2015.